Email: Computing Flexible Learning

 I work with thousands of students over 70 different COMP course sections every term to manage priority registrations.
 Due to limited available seats, student priority is based on two main factors; prerequisite completion and program declaration.

 My goal is to help students find answers or point them in the right direction.
-Every term when registration opens we are very busy, please contact me via email and allow 3 business days for a reply.
+Every term when registration opens we are very busy and manage a large number of student enquires, so please do not telephone.
+Only contact us by email, be sure to include your student number and allow 2-3 business days for a reply.

-At the start of my business career, I focused on operations for sustainable revenue generation, with new product development, and marketing.
-A significant amount of this time included recruiting, onboarding and training as regional supervisor with 85 employees.
+At the start of my business career, I focused on operations for sustainable revenue generation, new product development, and marketing.
+At the same time I grew the business exponentially, opening 17 new locations, recruiting, onboarding and training new staff as regional supervisor, with 85 employees.
 After several years of managing multi-unit technology businesses, I moved into the Computing and IT field.

-My initial focus was marketing a new product, the personal computer to business and education when mainframes and minicomputers dominated those sectors.
-I had been an early adopter of the PC for business use, and later I provided integrated PC solutions (hardware, software, and training) as turn-key accounting and desktop publishing systems.
+My initial focus was marketing a new product, the personal computer (PC), to business and education when mainframes and minicomputers dominated those sectors.
+As I had been an early adopter of the PC, my first role was supervising government and education accounts in Victoria.
+Later I provided integrated PC solutions; hardware, software, and training as turn-key accounting and desktop publishing systems for SMBs.

-I was promoted to branch manager of the Vancouver Computer Centre in 1988 after delivering the first networked Windows-based PC’s, with education software into the BC school system.
+I was promoted to branch manager of the Vancouver Computer Centre in 1989 after delivering the first networked Windows-based PCs, with education software into the BC school system.
 My responsibilities included top-line growth with an outbound team, a monthly P&L and personally delivering classroom training for operating systems, spreadsheets and databases.

-In 1991, I moved into a more technical role as the systems integrator for BC, and later the lead for Computer Support Representative for Western Canada.
-After I completed several certification courses, I transitioned to the IT Distribution Channel to provide memory, storage to VARs and IT vendor specific training for SCO UNIX, Novell, and later MCSE.
+In 1991, I took on a more technical role as the systems integrator for BC, and later the lead for Computer Support Representative for Western Canada.
+After I completed several certification courses, I transitioned to the IT Distribution Channel to provide memory, storage to VARs and IT operating systems with vendor specific training for SCO UNIX, Novell, and later MCSE.

 After a decade in the computer business, I began my post-secondary career at BCIT as Operations Coordinator for Computer Systems Technology, CST Part-time Studies.
 My job description included increasing student satisfaction and doubling registrations.
 I actually achieved that goal by 1999 by listening to students and the IT industry to develop new courses and programs.